MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 - AKS Base Ubuntu 16.04-LTS Image Distro (deprecated - no longer use, change in API Model to use 20.04 instead)
 - AKS Base Ubuntu 18.04-LTS Image Distro (deprecated - no longer use, change in API Model to use 20.04 instead)
 - AKS Base Ubuntu 20.04-LTS Image Distro (required for Linux agents)
-- AKS Base Windows Server Image Distro (required for Windows agents)
+- AKS Base Windows Server Image (one of the following is required for Windows agents)
+    - AKS Base Windows Server Image Containerd
+    - AKS Base Windows Server Image Docker

 New versions of these are available with this update: